The NC State AAUP Chapter currently offers the following types of memberships to faculty and graduate students:

 The mission of the American Association of University Professors (AAUP) is to advance academic freedom and shared governance; to define fundamental professional values and standards for higher education; to promote the economic security of faculty, academic professionals, graduate students, post‐doctoral fellows, and all those engaged in teaching and research in higher education; to help the higher education community organize to make our goals a reality; and to ensure higher education's contribution to the common good.
 Founded in 1915, the AAUP has helped to shape American higher education by developing the standards and procedures that maintain quality in education and academic freedom in this country's colleges and universities.

 The NC State chapter was reactivated during the COVID-19 crisis, and participated in NC State and UNC system-wide discussions and actions to demand that university administration determine policies in accordance with the best scientific and medical knowledge to ensure the safety of our communities.
-Since then, we have organized events for our chapter and the wider academic community on challenges to academic freedom and shared governance, including the online event “The Future We Stand For” as part of the AAUP’s 2024 National Day of Action for Higher Education.
+Since then, we have organized events for our chapter and the wider academic community on challenges to academic freedom and shared governance.
 In 2023-2024, our chapter actively called on the NC State administration to provide a transparent accounting of developments at Poe Hall and to take responsible measures to address the health and environmental safety concerns of affected faculty, staff, and students.
+In 2025-2026, we successfully worked to resist the cancellation of speakers on campus, contributed to statewide campaigns to defend a robust definition of academic freedom in the UNC Code, and led the campaign for Justice for Jae Edwards following his dismissal based on dishonest attacks by bad-faith external groups.

 Our membership includes faculty from multiple disciplines and colleges.
 We provide confidential meetings to faculty who would like to discuss issues regarding their position that are distressing and upsetting them – a very important resource given the recent diminution of the Faculty Ombuds Office.
-We are able to assist and support them using resources from our national office as well as from the NC AAUP Foundation.
+We are able to assist and support them using resources from our national office, the NC Conference of the AAUP, as well as from the NC AAUP Foundation.

 We are a place for faculty to meet and form colleague relationships with people from across disciplines.
 Starting in Spring 2025, we are sponsoring regular social gatherings each semester for the faculty on this campus.